espressomd/espresso/doc/sphinx/inter.rst

 follow.
 Set `verbose` to `True` to print out the coefficients, charge factors and involved types.

-The samples section contains the script *drude_bmimpf6.py* with a fully polarizable, coarse grained ionic liquid where this approach is applied.
+The samples folder contains the script *drude_bmimpf6.py* with a fully polarizable, coarse grained ionic liquid where this approach is applied.
 To use the script, compile espresso with the following features::